-It was finally time to plan out a Vegan Dinner Menu to show all you doubters out there – you know who you are – that gourmet vegan is not only possible , but can stand up to its non-vegan counterparts.
-This dish is earthy, naturally sweet and full of flavor.
-Make this for your next dinner party and you will be sure to impress your friends.
+Gourmet vegan food is not only possible, but it can also stand up to its non-vegan counterparts.
+This Portobello Wellington is earthy, naturally sweet, and full of flavor.
+Sautéed mushrooms in puff pastry with glazed baby carrots and roasted potatoes––what else could you need.
+Make this portobello wellington for your next dinner party and you will be sure to impress your friends.

 Portobello Wellington [Vegan]